ThomasChambers15243/FalTracker/README.md

 ```"You prompt has flagged the Bot's moderation filter.
 If this seems wrong, please try rephrasing the question.
 If it isn't wrong...come on, be nicer"```

-then your prompt has been flagged as violating openAI's content policy.
+then your prompt has been flagged for violating openAI's content policy.
 Sometimes this is a genuine error, but if not, please only use the bot for wholesome means.

 The command```qtion``` by default adds the following context to the beginning of your prompt.